Stéphanie P. Lacour: e-dura or Electronic Dura Mater

 By 2015, Lacour and her team at EPFL had developed a groundbreaking technology called e-dura, short for electronic dura mater.
 In its mechanical properties, the e-dura technology resembles biological dura mater, the thick protective coating around tissues of the central nervous system.
-However, e-ura integrates electrical and pharmacological stimulation to return spinal chord function and mobility in rodents.
+However, e-ura integrates electrical and pharmacological stimulation to return spinal cord function and mobility in rodents.
 The part of this technology that allows it to return function to the nervous system of a living animal, is the biocompatibility. e-dura accommodates deformations, since it is made from Lacour's stretchable, soft, electronic circuits, and this allows it to move with the body and prevent irritation and resistance that might lead to scarring and inflammation.
 Further, this technology has a fluidic microchannel that enables delivery of neurotransmitters which help to pharmacologically regenerate nervous tissue.
-Lacour and Grégoire Courtine, co-principal investigator in this research endeavour, tested their e-dura technology on paralyzed rats and, incredibly, these rats were able to regain spinal chord and limb function, enabling them to walk again.
+Lacour and Grégoire Courtine, co-principal investigator in this research endeavour, tested their e-dura technology on paralyzed rats and, incredibly, these rats were able to regain spinal cord and limb function, enabling them to walk again.

 Nerve-on-a-chip platform

 Though e-Dura already substantially progressed the field towards effective neuroprosthetics, one major limiting factor that still remains is the ability to precisely record neural activity in order to seamlessly integrate the internal motivation and neural activity in an organism with the desired output of the prosthetic.
 In a therapeutic setting, the desired output of a neuroprosthetic can encompass a range of things from motor activity, such as driving muscles to fire and limbs to move, to silencing pain in chronic pain patients, to enabling amputees with the sensation of touch again.
-As such, Lacour and her team developed a “nerve-on-a-chip” platform that is able to stimulate and record neural activity in nerve fibers.
+As such, Lacour and her team developed a "nerve-on-a-chip" platform that is able to stimulate and record neural activity in nerve fibers.
 Astonishingly, their technology, consisting of microfabricated electrode arrays, is able to record up to hundreds of individual neurons with a resolution at the level of individual neurons.
 This technology also enabled photothermic inhibition of neurons, a capability that might one day be adapted to treat chronic pain.
 Lastly, Lacour and her team used the neural recordings to train an algorithm to discern motor neuron signals from sensory signals which will one day enable the technology to bi-directionally control sensation and motor function.